neogeek/onlybuild/README.md

 ## Ignore Files

 If you want to ignore files from being generated into static files or copied into the `build.` directory you can add them to an ignore file called `.onlyignore`, which has a syntax similar to [`.gitignore`](https://git-scm.com/docs/gitignore) files.

+As stated in the previous section, any files in a directory with a leading `_` character will be automatically ignored.
+Example: `_includes` or `_data`.

 ```
 *.md